hungle913/liri-node-app/README.md

 1. Clone the repository
 2. Run npm install.
 This will install the 4 following packages...

-    -Node-Spotify-API
+    * Node-Spotify-API

-    -Axios (This module will be used to get the IMDB and BandsInTown API data)
+    * Axios (This module will be used to get the IMDB and BandsInTown API data)

-    -Moment
+    * Moment

-    -DotENV
+    * DotENV

 3. Create a .env file in the same directory as the rest of the files.
 In the .env file please add the following -